Jared Cheang

 This realization is what directed my focus towards AI Safety.
 Since then, I’ve been engaged with the local AI Safety community and picking up various upskilling courses, like the ENAIS AI Alignment course and Cooperative AI research module under Prof Tan Zhi-Xuan.

 My experiences have helped me develop as a dedicated generalist, someone who enjoys contributing across various technical and leadership domains.
 This cross-functional mindset is grounded in a strong academic foundation, where I was fortunate enough to be awarded an accelerated direct Masters scholarship (top 3% of cohort) and offered a CS PhD at a top 10 institution.
 This foundation, alongside a belief in teamwork, has led to some rewarding practical outcomes.
 For example, I had the opportunity to lead a team that secured 1st runner-up in a national hackathon during my year abroad.
-More recently, I was grateful for the chance to mentor a team of juniors at a national innovation challenge, and it was rewarding to see them reach a Top 8 national finish and be awarded $5,000.
 This commitment to building and contributing also fueled my early entrepreneurial experience as a student co-founder, which successfully secured a capital grant of $10,000.

 I am always keen to connect with others in the field.
 If you are interested in discussing collaborations on AI Safety research, please feel free to reach out!